edamla/mediterraneanagency/_books/2021-09-01-history-of-sufism.md

 ---
 Mehmed Ali Aynî is one of the important thinkers of the last periods of the Ottoman Empire and the first years of the Republic.
-He worked as an edu- cator for many years; He gave lectures and worked as an administrator in fields such as history, lan- guages, statistics, and Sufism.
+He worked as an educator for many years; He gave lectures and worked as an administrator in fields such as history, languages, statistics, and Sufism.
-In this book, Aynî examines in detail the under- standing of Sufism in India, Egypt, Greece, Alex- andria, Judaism and Christianity, and subsequently the emergence, development and principles of
+In this book, Aynî examines in detail the understanding of Sufism in India, Egypt, Greece, Alexandria, Judaism and Christianity, and subsequently the emergence, development and principles of
 Sufism in Islam.
-He explains that Sufism is includ- ed in all beliefs, that they all have similar aspects and that they all have various educational stages for spiritual education.
+He explains that Sufism is included in all beliefs, that they all have similar aspects and that they all have various educational stages for spiritual education.
 This work is a profound book that teaches the